DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 **Payment Date:** date on which payment is effectively credited to the bank account, considering the payment period agreed upon.
 If the date calculated is not a business day, payment will be made on the next business day.
 Initially, once the sale is captured, the scheduled payment date is provided; however, it may be postponed if the amount is used to offset any debit concerning the sale refund, reversal, or service charges.
 Payment may also be made in advance, if the client conducts a prepayment operation.

 **Chain of Electronic Statement:** register that allows the inclusion of all establishments controlled by the customer, regardless of the type of payment (centralized, decentralized, individual).

+**Encumbrance**: credit operation in the guarantee model carried out with a financing agent.
+It does not entail the anticipation of the date of payment of the amounts, only the exchange of ownership of the recipient.

 **Exclusive Transaction Number:** it is assigned by Cielo and exclusively identifies each transaction, enabling the reconciliation of the adjustments, prepayment operations, and assignment of receivables conducted in the sales summary and in the detailed sales through this key.
 To this end, the reconciliation solution should only consider the fixed parts of the exclusive number, according to the following composition.